-Output in byte-sized chunks can be achieved by using characters just outside of the valid UNI-CODE range, starting at the value 1,114,112 (0x110000).
+Output in byte-sized chunks can be achieved by using characters just outside of the valid UNICODE range, starting at the value 1,114,112 (0x110000).
 When the time comes to print a character c >= 1,114,112, LUATEX will actually print the single byte corresponding to c minus 1,114,112.

-Contrary to other T{EX} engines, the output to the terminal is as-is so there is no escaping with $^{^{}}$.
+Contrary to other TEX engines, the output to the terminal is as-is so there is no escaping with ^^.
 We operate in a UTF universe.
+Because we operate in a C universum, zero characters are special but because we also live in a UNICODE galaxy that is no real problem.